saezlab/.github/profile/README.md

 ## Intercellular and spatial signaling

-### LIANA
+### Ligand-receptor activities

-LIANA is a framework combining a number of ligand-receptor database resources with a number of methods to infer ligand-receptor activities from single-cell transcriptomics data.
+**LIANA** is a framework combining a number of ligand-receptor database resources with a number of methods to infer ligand-receptor activities from single-cell transcriptomics data.
 More details in our [preprint][20] and the repos below.

 * [R package][21]

-### MISTy
+### Intercellular spatial modeling

-MISTy leverages on explainable machine learning to find relationships between the expression of various markers across a number of spatial contexts (views;
-e.g. intrinsic, juxtacrine, paracrine).
+**MISTy** leverages on explainable machine learning to find relationships between the expression of various markers across a number of spatial contexts (views; e.g. intrinsic, juxtacrine, paracrine).
 Read more in our [preprint][22] and the repos below.

 * [R package][23]